tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-<mark>For instance, McCarthy openly discussed</mark> <mark>two individuals, case 14 and case 62,</mark> <mark>on the Senate floor</mark> <mark>as communists who posed unsafe risks due to their homosexuality.</mark> <mark>He said that a high-ranking intelligence officer had informed him that every active communist is twisted mentally or physically, implying that those</mark> <mark>with the peculiar mental twists of homosexuality</mark> <mark>were more *susceptible* to recruitment by communists.</mark>
+<mark>For instance, McCarthy openly discussed</mark> <mark>two individuals, Case 14 and Case 62,</mark> <mark>on the Senate floor</mark> <mark>as communists who posed unsafe risks due to their homosexuality.</mark> <mark>He said that a high-ranking intelligence officer had informed him that every active communist is twisted mentally or physically, implying that those</mark> <mark>with the peculiar mental twists of homosexuality</mark> <mark>were more *susceptible* to recruitment by communists.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_lavender at="History, ¶ 7" %}>